membraneframework-labs/sebex/README.md

 sebex bootstrap -o <Github organization name>
 ```

 This will create the `manifest.yaml` inside the `.sebex` subdirectory of your workspace directory.
 The manifest will contain a list of all public repositories in that organization.
-To exclude broken or unsupported repositories from further analysis add a new line containing `!<project name>` to your `<workspace directory>/profiles/<your profile>` file.
+To exclude broken or unsupported repositories from further analysis add a new line containing `!<project name>` to your `<workspace directory>/.sebex/profiles/<your profile>.txt` file.

 To perform further work Sebex must clone your organization's repositories to your local workspace: